simonmichael/hledger_site/dev/Pull-requests.md

 Don't tackle too much at once.
 Smaller/more focussed PRs can be reviewed quicker and accepted (or rejected) quicker.
-Consider showing proposed docs first (see below).
+Consider showing draft documentation first (see below).

 ## The commit(s)